Gingham Gardens

 • In the spring, the composted leaves, plants and grass clippings can be tilled into the soil and then raked out smooth.

-• Just a note here, if you had a significant pest or disease problem in your vegetable gardens, I recommend cleaning the veggie beds really well and just leaving bare soil for the winter.
-Also never toss diseased plant material in your compost.
+• Just a note here, if you had a significant pest or disease problem in your vegetable gardens, It’s a good idea to clean the veggie beds well and just leave bare soil (or sow a cover crop) for the winter.
+Also, don’t toss diseased plant debris in your compost pile.

 To help remind you of this post later, here’s a Pin to add to one of your favorite gardening boards on Pinterest.
 There are more pins at the bottom of the post.
 Thanks for pinning!